 Provides up to three years of funding for clinical translational research and career development to train awardees to obtain individual funding.
-Awardees are expected to participate in monthly mentoring/career development sessions and the annual national CTSA consortium meeting.
+Awardees are expected to participate in monthly mentoring/career development sessions, the CO-Mentor program (with one of their mentors), and the national CTSA consortium meeting.

 These awards are issued approximately every three years.
 An RFA will be issued when applications can be received.

 The CCTSI will be filling three KL2 positions during 2018, one of which will be child health-focused.